 Colorism: As Told By A Dark Skinned Woman

-"You're pretty... for a dark skinned girl."
+"You're pretty... for a dark-skinned girl."

-That backwards "compliment" echoes over and over in my mind as I have flashbacks from my teenage days.
+That backward "compliment" echoes over and over in my mind as I have flashbacks from my teenage days.
 I had no idea what colorism was, but I did know that I looked in the mirror and saw inferiority staring back at me.
 My color, shade, complexion- whatever you want to call it- made me feel uncomfortable and I was feeling the nasty effects of colorism.